apptronicnet/core/doc/manual.md

 TBD Composite ViewModels and bindings // Creating multiple *ViewModels* inside single **ViewModelContext**

 TBD Working with suspend transformations with coroutines // How to work with reactive streams in different threads (with Coroutines)

 TBD Reactive streams features // Special functions for reactive streams: ```debounce```, ```throttle``` etc...

 TBD Reactive streams: watcher // How to react on specific states of stream values

 TBD Implementation of custom Entity classes // How to create custom reactive stream function or transformation

+## Commons

+**apptronic.net/core** framework contains several extensions for common tasks out of the box.

+### Data providers

+Designed to provide data for UI:

+- encapsulates logic of retrieving data from data user
+- allows choose data source or combine several sources
+- define optional caching and persistence

+TBD detailed guide

+### Event bus

+Allows to asynchronously transfer event between whole application.

+- include channels to separate different types of messages
+- useful for transferring notification or data updates

+TBD detailed guide

+### Interoperation with Kotlin/Coroutines Channel

+TBD

+### Interoperation with Kotlin/Coroutines Flow

+TBD

+### ViewModel routing

+Easy to use framework for routing and navigation.

+TBD detailed guide

+### Services

+A workers which can execute long-running tasks in background:

+- delegates execution to external class
+- have independent lifecycle from caller, so can finish task also after caller Context terminated
+- client can await result or post commands and continue execution without awaiting

+TBD detailed guide

+## Testing

+TBD